codingirl99/codingirl99/README.md

 I’m a **Business Analytics, Data Science** student on a journey to learn **Data Science**, **Machine Learning**, and everything in between!
 This GitHub is where I share my learning process, projects, and everything that makes me excited about coding.

-Let’s break stuff, fix it, and build something amazing — one line of code at a time! 🚀
+Let’s build something amazing! 🚀

 ---